srinathshrestha/DTI/README.md

 ## Contributing

-Contributions to the chatGPT Clone project are welcome!
+Contributions to the hex are welcome!
 If you have any suggestions, improvements, or feature requests, please feel free to open an issue or submit a pull request on the GitHub repository.

 ## License